ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Today</h3>A chance of showers and thunderstorms after 2pm.
 Sunny.
 High near 97, with temperatures falling to around 92 in the afternoon.
          Heat index values as high as 106.
-West southwest wind 1 to 6 mph.
+West southwest wind around 6 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">